Most garden wildlife hibernates over winter, as food is in short supply and freezing temperatures make life difficult.

 In winter, wild animals and insects hunker down in log and leaf piles, nestle into tree bark, or bury themselves in compost heaps or mud.
 Some species, such as birds and squirrels, don't hibernate, but struggle to stay alive - using up fat reserves just to stay warm.

-To discover more ways to help wildlife at this time of year, have a read of our winter wildlife gardening jobs, or read on.
+To discover more ways to help wildlife at this time of year, have a read of our winter wildlife gardening jobs.

 Birds are more likely to visit gardens in autumn and winter, as they rely on bird feeders when their natural sources of insects and grubs dry up.
 They need calorie-rich suet, sunflower hearts and peanuts to maintain fat reserves on frosty nights.
 In colder weather, look out for less common visitors, such as waxwings, blackcaps, redwings and bullfinches.